rtrppl/orgrr/readme.md

 ### orgrr-move-note

 This function allows to move the current note to one of the other containers.

+### orgrr-random-note

+This function opens a random note in the current container (org-directory).

 ### orgrr-add-to-project and orgrr-open-project